The AI Bill of Materials Becomes the Supply Chain Map

 Vulnerability Response

 The second use is vulnerability response.
-If a library, model architecture, dataset, checkpoint, agent framework, vector database, prompt-injection defense, or model-serving stack is found vulnerable, an organization needs to know where it is used.
+If a library, model architecture, dataset, checkpoint, agent framework, vector database, prompt-injection defense, model-serving stack, or hosted endpoint is found vulnerable, an organization needs to know where it is used.

 This is straightforward in ordinary software only when inventory discipline exists.
 It becomes harder in AI because the affected component may not look like a traditional dependency.
 A poisoned dataset may influence several fine-tunes.
 A vulnerable model-serving container may support many internal assistants.
 A compromised Hugging Face repository may be pulled into prototypes that later become production.
 A jailbreak-prone guardrail model may sit between users and a high-impact decision workflow.
 A prompt template may be copied across teams without version control.
 An agent framework may quietly hold credentials for tools that were never listed in the risk register.